wicid-ai/wicid_firmware/README.md

 - **WiFi Connectivity**: Fetches real-time weather data using WiFi
 - **Setup Portal**: Easy Wi-Fi network setup through a web interface
 - **Button Control**: Simple button interface to cycle through different modes and access setup
-- **Over-the-Air (OTA) Updates**: Automatic firmware updates from remote server
+- **Over-the-Air (OTA) Updates**: Automatic firmware updates from a remote server
-  - First scheduled check runs shortly after startup
-  - Subsequent checks follow a configurable hourly cadence
+  - Performs an initial self-check soon after startup, then follows the configured cadence
-  - Support for production and development release channels
+  - Supports production and development release channels
-  - Automatic download and installation with device restart
+  - Downloads, verifies, and installs updates with automatic restart

 ## How It Works